YIJING DAO

 James Legge translation

 Complete text and plates as published in 'The Sacred Books of the East', Vol. 16 (1899), which was the 2nd edition.
-This web version is convenient to use, but, if you want to check the transcription any time, I've uploaded the facsimile 1899 edition in PDF.
+This web version is convenient to use, but, if you want to check the transcription any time, I've uploaded the 1882 first edition in PDF.

 Bradford Hatcher’s Yijing

+Brad has died now, but his site is preserved (also at hermetica.info).
 A lot of interesting material here and some great resources.
-A translation of the Yi, historical notes, a Big5 Chinese Yijing, and, particularly useful, a 'matrix translation' that provides the Mathews' dictionary numbers for the Chinese characters, as well as the pinyin.
+A translation of the Yi, historical notes, and, particularly useful, a 'matrix translation' that provides the Mathews' dictionary numbers for the Chinese characters, as well as the pinyin.
+Brad also has a matrix translation of the Daodejing (Laozi) and a bibliography of Yi books, as well as other non-Yijing works.

 Wengu zhixin